OVERVIEW

 Professor James Schwalbach looks at drawings from the WHA Radio program “Let’s Draw.”

-Professor Fred Logan
+Professor Fred Logan.

 Change does not usually happen rapidly in an academic setting, but for Fred Logan, a relatively new member of the art education faculty, the world turned topsy-turvy as far as education was concerned in 1946.
 Veterans returning from service in World War II, were eager to pursue their education through grants provided by the G.I.
 Bill.
 University enrollment swelled in all areas of the campus.
 The surge placed unprecedented demands on the University’s physical and human resources.
 Art was no exception.
 Those students who came to study were more mature and demanding than those of previous generations.
 They were in a hurry to finish their education and get on with their lives.
+And so, following World War II, the department balance shifted toward applied art.
+New faculty appointments indicated a trend, arriving with established records as artists with marginal academic credentials, which grew and eventually matured in the postwar years.

 Professor Alfred Sessler (center) and Professor Robert Grilley of the Art Education Department with works for the 2nd Annual Summer Session Art Exhibition at the Memorial Union.

-Dean John Guy Fowlkes
+Dean John Guy Fowlkes.

 Students sit on the steps of the Education building.

-A substantial remodeling of space in the Education Building to accommodate the growing program proved to be a major boost for the department during the 1950s.
-The remodeling produced an exhibition gallery on the main floor, a new ceramics workshop, a model art classroom for teacher training, more spacious drawing and design rooms, space for sculpture activities, enlarged art metal quarters, and expanded space and equipment for photography, lithography, serigraphy, and general crafts.
-A further enhancement of the academic program came in 1957 with the approval of a Master of Fine Arts degree.
-Just over two decades later, in 1978, a similar program, the Bachelor of Fine Arts, was introduced to provide undergraduates better professional preparation in the studio areas of the visual arts than is possible in the existing B.S. program.
+A substantial remodeling of space in the Education Building to accommodate the growing program proved to be a major boost for the department during the 1950s and the studio activities that had been previously squeezed into the Journalism Building.
+The remodel produced an exhibition gallery on the main floor, a new ceramics workshop, a model art classroom for teacher training, more spacious drawing and design rooms, space for sculpture activities, enlarged art metal quarters, and expanded space and equipment for photography, lithography, serigraphy, and general crafts.

 A Wisconsin Alumnus Magazine article about Harvey Littleton, a “trail-blazing glass-blower.”